benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 ### Model Based Collaborative Filtering - Matrix Factorization

 Model-based Collaborative Filtering is a **personalized recommendation system**, the recommendations are based on the past behavior of the user and it is not dependent on any additional information.
-We use **latent features** to find recommendations for each user.
+It uses **latent features** to find recommendations for each user.
+Here I am using Singular Value Decomposition (SVD) method from the Suprise library, and calculate the metrics after running the base model with default settings:

     RMSE: 2.7215
     MAE:  2.1682